wifiknight45/lexicon_locksmith/README.md

 Type 'done' when finished to see all possible words

-## Happy Wordlin
+## Happy Wordlin dawg
-designed with love in california for students, techies and wordle enthusiasts
+designed with love in california

 ## License